engity-com/bifroest/docs/reference/cli/audit/export.md

 External trust anchor in the form `<auditlogName>=<64-hex-producer-id>`.
 Repeat when needed.
 For a source with this flag, the configured signing private key is not opened and may be absent.
 The value must come from an independently trusted channel.

 <<flag("output", ref("File Path", "../../data-type.md#file-path"), default="-", id_prefix="audit-export-", heading=3)>>
 Output file. `-` writes JSON Lines to stdout.
 The output file's immediate parent directory must already exist; the command does not create missing output directories.
 The parent is opened without following links where the platform supports it and remains pinned through the final safety check and atomic installation.
-Output paths inside any enabled configured journal, or equal to the signing identity or referenced encryption public-key file of any enabled configured audit log, are rejected.
+Output paths inside any enabled configured journal, or aliasing a journal file, the loaded configuration file, a signing identity or a referenced encryption public-key file are rejected.
 Supplied decryption identities are also protected.
+When stdout is a regular file, the command rejects descriptors pointing to protected files, including journal heads and segments; normal pipes remain supported.
+Shell redirection with `>` can truncate a file before the command starts, so do not redirect stdout to protected files.

 <<flag("force", "bool", default=False, id_prefix="audit-export-", heading=3)>>
 Replaces an existing output file.